-For Group A, which took the unchunked exam, submission rates fluctuated throughout the week.
-Initially, only one student completed the exam on Monday, achieving a mean score of 88.
+For Group A, who took the unchunked exam, submissions fluctuated throughout the week.
+One student completed the exam on Monday, achieving a mean score of 88.
 By Tuesday, the number of submissions increased to two, but the mean score dropped to 60.
-Midweek, only one student submitted, scoring a mean of 36.
 A surge in submissions occurred on Thursday, with five students completing the exam, leading to an improved mean score of 68.8.
-Two additional submissions were made on Friday, resulting in a mean score of 48.
-Notably, 21 students submitted their exams after the official deadline, with an average score of 61.333.
-Group A's completion rate reached 100% after the deadline, indicating a spread-out submission pattern over the week.
+Two additional submissions were made on Friday with a mean score of 48.
+Notably, 21 students submitted their exams after the Friday deadline, with an average score of 61.3.
+Group A's completion level reached 100% after the deadline., indicating a spread-out submission pattern over the week.
+There does not appear to be any clear trend between when the final assessment is submitted and the resulting technical quiz score.
+But the data do show that 60% of the group A students with an unchunked exam submitted the final assessment after the deadline.

-In stark contrast, Group B's experience with a chunked exam format, distributed exams and surveys from Tuesday to Thursday, showcased a more uniform pattern of completion.
-Although the completion rates for Group B fell slightly short of the ideal 33%, 66%, and 100% for Tuesday, Wednesday, and Thursday respectively, they are 25.3%, 56.0%, and 89.3%, respectively.
-By Friday, the completion rate had marginally risen to 94.7%, with the remaining submissions arriving after the deadline.
-This structured approach starkly contrasts with Group A's erratic completion timeline and suggests that a chunked exam format may foster more punctual submissions.
+In stark contrast, Group B, with a chunked exam format wherein exams and surveys were distributed across Tuesday to Thursday, had a more uniform submission pattern.
+The percentage of student-exam submissions for Group B were 25.3%, 56.0%, and 89.3%for Tuesday, Wednesday, and Thursday respectively, which is slightly below the ideal 33%, 66%, and 100%, respectively..
+By Friday, the percentage of student-exams completed had marginally risen to 94.7%, with the remaining submissions arriving further after the deadline.
+In contrast to group A, the percentage of student-exams submitted after the deadline was about 10% for group B. The structured submissions of group B contrasts with Group A's delayed and later completion timeline and suggests that a chunked exam format may encourage more punctual and timely submissions.

-Integrating these insights into the previous analysis, we observe that Group B's mean scores began high on Tuesday at nearly 79%, which included only part 1 of the chunked exam (modules 1 and 2).
-By Wednesday, the mean score decreased to about 74%, reflecting both the second part of the exam and the late submissions from part 1.
-Thursday's average, devoid of technical questions, further declined to around 70%.
-This trend indicates that despite the structured exam format, there were still instances of late submissions, which adversely affected the average scores.
-The 4 students that submitted on Friday submitted their part 3, which includes the Self-Efficacy and Interest Survey, which is why that average isn’t presented on the plot.
+We observe that Group B's mean technical quiz scores began high on Tuesday at nearly 79%, which included only part 1 of the chunked exam (modules 1 and 2).
+The mean score decreased to about 74% for the Wednesday submissions, which included both the second part of the technical quiz and late submissions from part 1.
+The late technical quizzes received on Thursday, Friday or beyond had a mean of about 70%, 65%, and 33%, respectively.
+These data suggest that later submissions have lower scores for group B, which is to be contrasted with group A where no trend was discernible.

-The comparison between Group A and Group B is telling.
-Group A's unchunked format led to a more scattered submission pattern and varied mean scores, while Group B's chunked format seemed to encourage a more consistent completion rate, albeit with a slight decline in mean scores as the week progressed.
-The structured schedule of Group B, with its more predictable submission pattern, could inform future decisions on exam scheduling and format, aiming to optimize student performance and timely completion.

 Discussion